milanchymcak/Wordpress-Email-Via-EmailJS-Blocks/README.md

 # Recaptcha

-The WordPress Emailjs Gutenberg Plugin is also comming with recaptcha support, in order to get it working, you have to get recaptcha keys.
+The WordPress Emailjs Gutenberg Plugin is also coming with Recaptcha support, to get it working, you have to get Recaptcha keys.

 1. [Register at Google.com for free](https://www.google.com/recaptcha/admin/create)
 2. Enter Recaptcha private key in the emailjs template interface (Step 2. in #Prerequisite)